jeandavid/jeandavid.github.io/README.md

 [jdpeirolo@gmail.com](mailto:jdpeirolo@gmail.com) |
 [+972-54-727-5464](tel:00972547275464)

-# Jean-David Morgenstern-Peirolo &ndash; Software Engineer
+# Jean-David Morgenstern &ndash; Software Engineer
 - 4+ years of experience as a software engineer in various industries
 - Full stack engineer with a focus on mobile engineering (both iOS and Android)
 - Own the entire lifecycle of web and mobile apps: from design to deployment